 - 1. The Company has pledged certain items of its equipment and the rights to any insurance claims on such items to secure its indebtedness with banks, as well as floating liens on all of its remaining assets in favor of the banks. - 2.
 The Company has pledged certain items of its equipment as a guarantee for the implementation of its benefited enterprise.
 The Company believes it is in compliance with the conditions of the approval (see Note 14A). - 3.
-The Company has also pledged a machine to secure its indebtedness to a certain supplier.
+The Company has also pledged machines to secure its indebtedness to certain suppliers.